dapr/dotnet-sdk/samples/AspNetCore/GrpcServiceSample/Readme.md

 # ASP.NET Core Grpc Service Sample

-This sample shows using Dapr with ASP.NET Core Grpc Service.
+This sample shows using Dapr with [ASP.NET Core Grpc Service](https://docs.microsoft.com/en-us/aspnet/core/grpc/aspnetcore).
 This application is a simple and not-so-secure banking application.
 The application uses the Dapr state-store for its data storage.

-It exposes the following endpoints over HTTP:
+It exposes the following endpoints over GRPC:
- - GET `/{account}`: Get the balance for the account specified by `id`
+ - `/getaccount`: Get the account information for the account specified by `id`
- - POST `/deposit`: Accepts a JSON payload to deposit money to an account
+ - `/deposit`: Accepts a Protobuf payload to deposit money to an account
- - POST `/withdraw`: Accepts a JSON payload to withdraw money from an account
+ - `/withdraw`: Accepts a Protobuf payload to withdraw money from an account

 The application also registers for pub/sub with the `deposit` and `withdraw` topics.